 Clearly work in the developing world is not the only way these kinds of skills can be used in the service of God and others.
 Yet, I am grateful for this way to live out my faith convictions.

 Merely three years ago, serving in this kind of role, in this kind of situation, was not even really on our radar.
 But now, I can’t imagine doing anything else.

-However, this training can only happen if someone who is qualified can offer that education.
-Therefore, education is key.
+However, this training can only happen if someone is qualified to offer that education.